Erica Schultz: Career

+Art and design

 Schultz worked as an art director at an advertising agency in New York City, and then started working at Neal Adams' Continuity Studios.
 Originally she was an animator on Marvel's Astonishing X-Men motion comic, but continued doing art and design work, including inking and coloring on books such as Batman: Odyssey, The First X-Men, The Coming of the Supermen, and Blood.